acfinspace/Spacelibraryoftales/docs/contest/newedencapsuleerswritingcontest2020.md

 ### Academic/News

 - Auriga Menkalinan:
-    - [YC 122 NEWCWC] Khushka Cartel compendium (not eligible for a prize)
+    - [YC 122 NEWCWC] Khushka Cartel compendium
     - Knives Out On The Frontier Part I 2 and Knives Out On The Frontier - Part II
 - Kaladote Lafisques: Project 'Alexandria"
-- Nolcond v’Arxis: The Importance of Gold
+- Nolcond v’Arxi: The Importance of Gold
 - Juris Doctor: Rebuttal of Komi CSM Campaign
 - Jorianna Gallaire:
     - Woman, 18, dies of suspected drug overdose
     - Murder in Jita
-    - Summit gets ‘White Hot’
+- Gavin Lok’ri: God Does Not Forgive...
-- Gavin Lok’ri: God Does Not Forgive…
+- Jorianna Gallaire: Summit gets ‘White Hot’
 - Utari Onzo: The Pilgrimage of Utari Onzo-Gallius
-- Umbre Fallenstar: The Gravity of New Eden
+- Umbre Fallenstar - The Gravity of New Eden
 - Galm Eskola Fae: Skarkon War News Compliation